 I am regularly offered opportunities to earn extra money.
 It could be by talking to a business group, consulting on a legal case, giving a guest lecture, teaching summer school or writing an article.
-I turn down most but accept a few.
+I turn down most but accept a few.90%!
+I think about this stuff all of the time and never quite thought about it this way.
+Brilliant.

 And I acknowledge that my motives in taking on extra work are partly mercenary.
 I don’t want to move to a bigger house or buy that Ferrari, but I hope to put some money aside for my three children.
 They will never lead lives of leisure, but I hope they won’t have to struggle to find down payments to buy their own homes or to send their kids to college.